debasish-creator/Project-harlequin/README.md

-# Project Harlequin
+# Project Harlequin ✨
-PHP based Blog
+This project is a multi-author blog page.
+It consists of different categories of posts and functionalities of multiple admins with proper credentials login.
+The frontend will be based on HTML, CSS and JavaScript and the backend is in PHP

 # Ways to contribute:
 1. Solve the issues which are listed